-If you’re still drawn to “traditional” spreads while you’re transitioning to a plant-based diet, you’ll love this.
-It has a lot of the creaminess and acidity that you enjoy from dairy cream cheese.
+If you’re still drawn to traditional dairy spreads while you’re transitioning to a plant-based diet, you’ll love this.
+Cashew and tofu cream cheese has a creaminess and the acidity that you enjoy from dairy cream cheese.

-A batch of this will keep in the fridge for up to 5 days, but it can also be frozen too.
-This easy cheesy recipe uses a few readily available ingredients and it’s a doddle to make.
+A batch will keep in the fridge for up to 5 days, but it can also be frozen too.
+This easy cheesy recipe uses a few readily available ingredients and it’s a very simple to make.

 A high speed or vortex blender produces the best results.
 A food processor or bullet style blender will work, but your mixture may not be a smooth as it could be.